Abibubble/ms4-lead-shot-hazard/README.md

     * Adjust the quantity of products in the shopping bag.
     * Delete products in the shopping bag.
     * View the grand total and details in the bag.
-* When a product is added, a preview of the shopping bag is displayed in a message.
+* When a product is updated, a preview of the shopping bag is displayed in a message.
 * The grand total and shipping price are updated when any edits to the shopping bag are made.
+* Updating a product quantity to 0 in the shopping bag removes the item from the shopping bag.

 ![Image of feature](static/docs/img/FEATURE.png)